calevans/slide/readme.md

 * It's possible to include some notes with every slide.
 * You can enter a speaker view which will show the current slide, next slide, notes and timers.
 * A lot more options coming soon!

+## Note from Cal Evans

+I did not write this plugin.
+It is under my namespace only because I do not control the wordpress namespace so I do not want to put things in their namespace.
+I will hapily remove this from github if WordPress would just put a composer.json file in theirs so we could install it via composer.